Khalid ibn al-Walid Army

-The Khalid ibn al-Walid Army (جيش خالد بن الوليد Jaysh Khalid ibn al-Waleed) was an armed Salafi jihadist group active in southern Syria.
-It was formed by a merger of the Yarmouk Martyrs Brigade, the Islamic Muthanna Movement, and the Army of Jihad on 21 May 2016.
+The Khalid ibn al-Walid Army (جيش خالد بن الوليد Jaysh Khālid ibn al-Walīd) later known as Islamic State – Hawran Province, was an armed Salafi jihadist group active in southern Syria.
+It was formed by a merger of the Yarmouk Martyrs Brigade, the Islamic Muthanna Movement, and the Jaysh al-Jihad on 21 May 2016.
 The faction controlled a strip of territory southeast of the Golan Heights, and was in conflict with other forces of the Syrian rebels.
 The group was defeated and lost all of its territory to the Syrian Government on 31 July 2018, with many members surrendering.
-Many captured members of the Khalid Bin Walid Army were executed on the same day.
+Many captured members of the Khalid ibn al-Walid Army were executed on the same day.

 Ideology

-The Khalid ibn al-Walid Army is named after a medieval Muslim commander named Khalid ibn al-Walid who led jihad on several regions in and around Arabia.
+The Khalid ibn al-Walid Army was named after a 7th-century Muslim commander named Khalid ibn al-Walid who led jihad on several regions in and around Arabia and also spearheaded the Muslim conquest of the Levant following the decisive Battle of Yarmouk.
 The Khalid ibn al-Walid Army enforced the Islamic State’s form of Sharia.
-In the small pocket the group controlled, its fighters forced women to wear niqabs and men to wear loose trousers and to grow long hair and beards.
-Since 2016, the group has executed more than 20 people, mostly in the town of Shajara, by beheading.
+In the small pocket the group controlled, its fighters forced women to wear burqas and men to wear loose trousers and to grow long hair and beards.
+Since 2016, the group had executed more than 20 people, mostly in the town of Shajara, by beheading.
 The group had also locked smokers in cages and amputated people on allegations of theft.